 A third country auditor seeking registration in the UK must pay to the FRC a fee upon application and an annual fee thereafter for renewal of its registration in accordance with the Third Country Auditors (Fees) Instrument 2011.
 This fee is based upon our anticipated costs to administer the regime.
 The amounts payable are determined by the anticipated cost of processing applications from each of the three categories of registration; Equivalent, Transitional or Article 45.
 Audit firms from countries which have not been assessed as having audit oversight, monitoring and discipline regimes equivalent to those of the European member states or regimes which are moving in that direction involve the greatest amount of processing and therefore incur the highest fees.
-From 1 April 2018, we are not proposing to change the registration and renewal fees.
-The proposed fee structure is set out below.
+We are not increasing the registration and renewal fees in 2018/19.
+The fee structure is set out below.

-0-9 relevant clients 10+ relevant clients
+0-9 relevant clients 10+ releva nt clients

 Equiv/trans Art 45 Equiv/trans Art 45

 2018/19 £1,136 £2,272 £2,840 £5,680